pythonhealthdatascience/llm_simpy/notebooks/02_CCU/perplexity/inputs/iteration_0.md

 All time units in the model are in hours.

 Each patient in the model has a unique identifier.
 The first patient to arrive has an identifier of 0.
-For each subsequent patient increment the identifer by 1.
+For each subsequent patient increment the identifier by 1.

 Patients to arrive at the CCU from five different sources: Accident and Emergency, the Wards, Emergency surgery, other hospitals, or the X-Ray department.
 Each source had a different inter-arrival time distribution.
 After patients arrive they immediately leave the model.